aixnr/coronavirus/content/_index.md

 * Prof. Carl Bergstrom [on plotting epidemic curves and normalization by population size and why people should be careful when normalizing data to population size](https://twitter.com/CT_Bergstrom/status/1249930293928030209).
 * Prof. Andrew Rambaut [criticizing PNAS paper on phylogenetic network analysis](https://twitter.com/arambaut/status/1248387395201847296).
 * Dr. Brennan Spiegel [on Bayes Theorem to understand when a negative test should be treated much more carefully](https://twitter.com/BrennanSpiegel/status/1249440134375718912).
+* Prof. Francois Balloux says that [up until now SARS-CoV-2 is clonal and invariant, any attempt to classify these mutations as distinct lineages is not immediately (functionally) meaningful](https://twitter.com/BallouxFrancois/status/1259023681549934593).